#StandWithUkraine

 GDS Styles

-George Design System provides its SASS source files and compiled and minified CSS files for you to include.
-While the minified CSS is vendor-prefixed, the source files are not.
-You will have to deal with vendor prefixes on your own.
-For that, George Design System provides a browserlist
+George Design System provides both SASS source files and compiled, minified CSS files for you to include.
+While the minified CSS is vendor-prefixed, the source files are not - you will need to handle vendor prefixes yourself.
+George Design System provides a browserlist entry in package.json that you can use with Autoprefixer.

-You can either import them into your own Stylesheets or through JavaScript if you compile your project with Webpack.
+You can import these into your own stylesheets or through JavaScript if you’re using Webpack to compile your project.

 SASS: